 Often times you may have experienced that your iPhone’s WiFi keeps disconnecting or Your iOS device isn’t staying connected to WiFi.
-You are not alone as many other iPhone users also facing the same WiFi problem, Especially after recent iOS 13 upgrade users report “iPhone keeps disconnecting from wifi when locked” .
-Well apart from iOS update, iPhone disconnects from wifi randomly can happen in many other cases.
-Here this post we have step by step troubleshooting guide help to fix WiFi Dropping Out or Not Available After iOS Update problem.
+You are not alone as many other iPhone users also facing the same WiFi problem, Especially after the recent iOS 14 upgrade users report “iPhone keeps disconnecting from wifi when locked”.
+Well apart from the iOS update, iPhone disconnects from wifi randomly can happen in many other cases.
+Here in this post we have step by step troubleshooting guide help to fix WiFi Dropping Out or Not Available After iOS Update problem.

 Connect to Wi-Fi on your iPhone, iPad

 - From your Home screen, go to Settings > Wi-Fi.